Back to The Triumph

 "And I saw the holy city, the new Jerusalem." - Apocalypse 21:2

 Exile is not the final chapter. suffers in history, but she is destined for glory.
-Catholic hope is not optimism based on trends.
-It is theological certainty grounded in Christ's victory.
+Catholic hope is not optimism built on trends, institutions, or favorable seasons.
+It is theological certainty grounded in the victory of Christ.
+Souls weary from confusion need that difference stated plainly, because hope is often counterfeited by mere encouragement or by predictions of easier days.

-Apocalypse 21-22 reveals the Bride prepared for the Lamb.
-The Psalms proclaim God's kingship over all nations.
-John 16 promises sorrow that turns into joy.
-Romans 8 teaches that present suffering cannot compare with the glory to come.
+Apocalypse 21 and 22 reveal the Bride prepared for the Lamb.[1]
+The Psalms proclaim God's kingship over the nations.
+John 16 promises sorrow that will turn into joy.
+Romans 8 teaches that present suffering cannot be compared with the glory to come.

 • the path includes tribulation